Ahmed-Halim/A/README.md

-list of algorithms which commonly used in competitive programming.
+List of algorithms which commonly used in competitive programming.